jporti10/OS.Class.Pjkt.One/README.md

 - Add proper resource ordering
 - Show deadlock prevention and recovery
 - Banking Example: Resolve deadlocks through ordered account access

+# Part B

+**Core Req.:**
+- Implement or demonstrate communication between two or more processes using pipes (|)
+- Show and explain data flow between processes

 **Setup:** You will need to download the code from the repo or clone it into your own IDE and run it in a **C# compiler** or something equivalent/compatible.
 You dont neccesarily need to do it in Linux but for what I had to do this has been tested on Linux, Windows, but **not Mac yet**.
 It **probably** works but I haven't went that far.